Maria Radner

 Maria Friderike Radner (/de/; 7 May 1981 – 24 March 2015) was a German contralto who performed internationally in opera and in concerts.
 She studied at the Robert Schumann Hochschule in Düsseldorf.
 She was described as an "extremely talented interpreter of Wagner's music" by Stern magazine and Abendzeitung.
 Possessing the "rare pitch of a true alto", she frequently appeared as Erda in Wagner's Der Ring des Nibelungen at the Leipzig Opera, Schwertleite in Die Walküre at the Teatro Comunale di Firenze with Zubin Mehta, and in Mahler's Symphony No. 2 (Resurrection) conducted by Antonio Pappano in Rome and Milan.
 Her debut at the Metropolitan Opera in 2012 in Götterdämmerung was part of that company's documentary Wagner's Dream.

-Radner, her husband, and her infant son were among the 150 people killed in March 2015 when Germanwings Flight 9525 was deliberately crashed by its co-pilot, Andreas Lubitz.
+Radner, her husband, her infant son and colleague Oleg Bryjak were among the 150 people murdered in March 2015 when Germanwings Flight 9525 was deliberately crashed by its co-pilot, Andreas Lubitz.